rayhog/aviator-jekyll-template/_api/sw_release1.6.md

   The software release node connects to the software edtion, software nodes, and support stage nodes by the `HAS_A` relationship. <br>
   The software release and support stage nodes are connected by the `HAS_A` relationship, which has its onw attributes.
   <br>
-  To retrieve information about a relationship, you assign it an alias for later reference.
+  To retrieve information about a relationship, you assign it an alias for later reference. <br>
-  You place the alias in front of the colon: <br `-[my_alias:HAS_A]->` <br>
+  You place the alias in front of the colon: <br>
+   `-[my_alias:HAS_A]->` <br>

-  The following query returns data for the end date of the software release's support stage.
+  The following query returns data for the end date of the software release's support stage.<br>
   <br>

   `MATCH (:SOFTWARE_RELEASE)-[my_alias:HAS_A {end_date: "2013-12-10 00:00:00"}]->(:SUPPORT_STAGE) RETURN my_alias`

   #### Query Examples <br>